Shippable/docs/sources/reference/resource-params.md

 * `type` is always set to 'params'.

 * The version -> params section includes the key-value pairs that will become environment variables.
 	* You can use secure variables to encrypt any key-value pairs that contain sensitive information you don't want to include as plain text.
-To encrypt one or more key-value pairs, [follow the instructions in the Subscription Settings guide]()[TODO: when new links are updated].
+To encrypt one or more key-value pairs, instructions can be found [here](/ci/env-vars/#secure-variables).
 Copy the encrypted value and include it in your resource file as shown in the snippet above.

 A new version of this resource is created every time anything in the version section changes.